 Informs parents of their child’s reading skills, identifies actions the school will take to improve the child’s reading, and provides parents with strategies to help them improve their child’s score if the child performed below an appropriate level.

 Tests given to students individually by their classroom teacher.

 Results reported to parents at fall conferences.

 Measurements of Student Progress (MSP) and High School Proficiency Exam (HSPE) Dates: Spring (State Required)

 Measures student performance against the state’s academic standards (EALR’s).

 Evaluates student achievement in reading, writing, mathematics, and science.

-Students in the class of 2013 and 2014 must meet standard on the reading and writing HSPE, one math end-of-course exam, a state-approved alternative, or an assessment for students in special education.
+Students in the class of 2014 must meet standard on the reading and writing HSPE, one math end-of-course exam, a state-approved alternative, or an assessment for students in special education.

 Students in the classes of 2015-2018 must meet standard on an ELA (English Language Arts) exit exam, one math end-of-course exam, and an end-of-course Biology exam.